Are you paying too much for Mailchimp?

 Look after the pennies… and the pounds will look after themselves

-It may be a UK phrase, but its sentiment is worldwide… pay attention to your costs and it’ll work out well for you.
+It may be a phrase that comes from the UK, but its sentiment is worldwide… pay attention to your costs and it’ll work out well for you.

 Are you an Agency or VA?